AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 >
 >This feature is not available in Workfront Proof.

-1. On the `Documents` tab of a work item, locate the document you want to view.
+1. On the **Documents** tab of a work item, locate the document you want to view.
+1. Summary
+1.
+1.

 ## Reply to comments

 1. View the comment, as described in [View comments](#viewing-comments) in this article.
-1. Type your reply in the `Add a reply` box.
+1. Type your reply in the **Add a reply** box.
 1. (Optional) To notify another reviewer&nbsp;about your reply, type @ in the comment box, then type the user's name or email address.

    For more information, see [Tag users to share a proof](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/comment-on-a-proof/tag-users-to-share-proof.md).